 Reduces Stress

 Everyone experiences stress, whether it's positive or negative.
-But if left unchecked, negative stress can push our bodies into an overactive mode, leading to issues like burnout, anxiety and depression.
+But if left unchecked, negative stress can push our bodies into an overactive mode, leading to issues like burnout, anxiety, and depression.
 Likewise, buried emotions can negatively impact our bodies and minds.
 Regular practice of Yoga Nidra helps us relax and become more aware of our subconscious and any underlying problems.
 With greater awareness, we can address and release these issues.

 Try This 15 Minute Yoga Flow for Stress Relief

 Concentration means keeping your mind focused on one thing.
 For many, this is challenging because our minds are often in the Kshipta state, jumping from one thought to another like a restless monkey.
 In Yoga Nidra, the teacher uses body scan exercises to help participants turn their attention inward.
 At first, the mind may drift, but with practice, it becomes easier to stay focused and distractions decrease.
-This training can sharpen concentration, and its success has even led to several schools incorporating it into their curriculum.
+This training can sharpen concentration, and its success has even led several schools to incorporate it into their curriculum.

 Improves Memory